d2l-ai/d2l-en/chapter_preliminaries/probability.md

 that the next toss will come up heads.
 These terms owe to literature in mechanical modeling, (see e.g., :citet:`Der-Kiureghian.Ditlevsen.2009` for a review on this aspect of [uncertainty quantification](https://en.wikipedia.org/wiki/Uncertainty_quantification)).
-It's worth noting that these terms constitute a slight abuse of language.
+It is worth noting that these terms constitute a slight abuse of language.
 The term *epistemic* refers to anything concerning *knowledge* and thus in the philosophical sense, all uncertainty is epistemic.